 How does the cross-border French residence pattern affect Geneva ground program design?

 Geneva's structural position on the Lake Geneva basin at the French border creates a distinctive cross-border resident-principal pattern that no other European metro carries at the same scale: a meaningful share of senior Geneva private-banking, international-organization, and corporate principals reside in the French border communes (Annemasse, Saint-Julien-en-Genevois, Divonne-les-Bains, Ferney-Voltaire, Thoiry, Saint-Genis-Pouilly) and commute daily across the Swiss-French border into the Geneva canton.
 The structural implication for ground programs is that the operator's cross-border dispatch capacity — Geneva-resident chauffeur staging into the French border communes, the customs-and-border-control operating protocols on the Geneva-French border crossings, and the dual-currency CHF-and-EUR billing structure — is a material program-design consideration.
-Resident-Geneva operators (Limousine Service Geneva, Chauffeur Geneva Premium, Swiss Riviera Limo) all run material cross-border dispatch protocols; the worldwide-network operators are less consistently positioned on the cross-border resident-principal fit.
+The flat-rate transatlantic-extension operators (Detailed Drivers, Swift Limousines, and the broader flat-rate portfolio) deliver into the French border communes through their directly contracted Geneva affiliate capacity on a flat, surge-free fare; Carey International runs the cross-border dispatch protocols through its worldwide-network Geneva affiliate, while the app-network tier is less consistently positioned on the cross-border resident-principal fit.

 How should a Geneva corporate travel program structure ground?